© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Framwellgate Bridge is a scheduled monument protected by Historic England under reference 1002351.
 View the official record →

-Framwellgate Bridge is a medieval stone bridge crossing the River Wear in Durham city centre, constructed in the late 12th century and substantially rebuilt during the 14th century.
+Framwellgate Bridge is a medieval bridge crossing the River Wear in Durham, dating to the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002351.

 Framwellgate Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002351.